mariokaram/centirotest/README.md

-# It was was fun doing this challenge
+# It was fun doing this challenge

 to run the project you should run the command :